shlomif/my-real-person-fan-fiction/README.md

 * [If Ayn Rand was born in the 1990s she would be Christina Grimmie](https://www.shlomifish.org/humour.html#if_ayn_rand_was_born_in_the_1990s)
 * [ESR's post about why most classical music is a bunch of museum pieces](http://esr.ibiblio.org/?p=4229)

-Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur [Mixed Martial Arts (MMA)](https://en.wikipedia.org/wiki/Mixed_martial_arts) fighters could have defeated even Bruce Lee.
+Chuck Norris and Bruce Lee are the last in the line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated [hackers](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/#hacking-heroism) of all time).
+However, I believe some of the newer amateur [Mixed Martial Arts (MMA)](https://en.wikipedia.org/wiki/Mixed_martial_arts) fighters could have defeated even Bruce Lee.